smart-fun/XmlToJson/README.md

-# XmlToJson
+# XML to JSON for Android
-**XmlToJson** is an Android Studio Library which converts XML to JSON.
+**XML to JSON** is an Android Studio Library which converts XML to JSON.
 It takes a String or InputStream as the source for the XML and creates a JSONObject that can be directly manipulated or converted into a String.

 It is fully configurable so that you can change for example attribute names, see the examples below.